Blendify/blender-manual/blender_docs/manual/interface/undo_redo.rst

 If you are in *Edit Mode*,
 Blender will also change its contents based on your last action taken.
-In the second example (at the right), the last operation was a Move in object mode;
+In the second example (on the right), the last operation was a Move in object mode;
 but a *Scale* on a Face in Edit mode, and, as you can see, the contents of *Adjust Last Operation* are different, because of the mode (Edit mode) (See Fig. :ref:`fig-interface-redo-last-edit-mode` right).